TKgomo/TKgomo/README.md

 - 💞️ I’m looking to collaborate on Projects, Hackathons and Any IT Programs!
 - 📫 How to reach me Email: tshegokgomo31@gmail.com  LinkedIn: https://www.linkedin.com/in/tshegofatso-kgomo-397542259?utm_source=share&utm_campaign=share_via&utm_content=profile&utm_medium=ios_app
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: Instead of "Hello, World!" try "Hello Earth".
+- ⚡ Fun fact: Instead of "Hello, World!" try "Hello, Earth".

 <!---
 TKgomo/TKgomo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.